-Inside Takeda Ryu there was taught the complex art of war, including many more martial disciplines as Jujutsu, Aikijutsu, Ju-Kempo (fighting with empty hands, based on suppleness principles), Iaido / Kenjutsu (the art of fighting with sword), Jodo, Shugi Jutsu (the fight with batons of different dimensions), Shuriken Jutsu (cutting blades).
+Inside the Takeda Ryu ("school"), the samurai were taught the complex art of war, including many more martial disciplines as Jujutsu, Aikijutsu, Ju-Kempo (fighting with empty hands, based on suppleness principles), Iaido / Kenjutsu (the art of drawing and fighting with the sword), Jodo (stick fighting), Shugi Jutsu (the fight with batons of different dimensions), Shuriken Jutsu (cutting blades).
 But also the elements of Heiho Jutsu (military strategy and tactics), Ba Jutsu (the riding art), Bujutsu Ido (traditional medicine), infiltration and espionage tactics (Shinobi Jutsu).

 Takeda Nobutora (1493-1573) was leader of the Takeda clan, and Daimyo of the province of Kai.
 The father of Takeda Katsuchiyo.

 Takeda Shingen (1521-1573) was born Takeda Tarō (Katsuchiyo), but was later given the formal name of Takeda Harunobu authorized by Ashikaga Yoshiharu, the 12th Ashikaga Shogun.
 He changed it to Shingen in 1551.
 He was victorious in many battles, until at a decisive engagement died in his war camp before he could resolve the almost complete victory over Tokugawa Ieyasu which could have made him the ruler of Japan.